 Property, plant and equipment represent a significant proportion of the asset base of the Company.
 The charge in respect of periodic depreciation is derived after determining an estimate of an asset's expected useful life and the expected residual value at the end of its life.
-The useful lives and residual values of Company's assets are determined by the management at the time the asset is acquired and reviewed periodically, including at each financial year end.
+The useful lives and residual values of company's assets are determined by the management at the time the asset is acquired and reviewed periodically, including at each financial year end.
 The lives are based on historical experience with similar assets as well as anticipation of future events, which may impact their life, such as changes in technical or commercial obsolescence arising from changes or improvements in production or from a change in market demand of the product or service output of the asset.

-Notes to the standalone financial statements for the year ended March 31, 2023 c.
+c.
 Right-of-use assets and lease liability